Medical Disclaimer

 Long-term Xanax usage may raise the risk of dependency as well as cognitive impairment, memory difficulties, and falls and accidents due to balance and coordination problems.

 Abuse of drugs is another concern.
 As a depressant of the central nervous system, Xanax causes relaxation and euphoria in some individuals.
-This may make it more enticing for usage as a recreational or self-medication tool.
+These properties may make it more enticing for usage as a recreational or self-medication tool.
 There is a risk of dependency, addiction, and overdose when using Xanax for non-medical reasons.

 Xanax substitutes for anxiety